Code-Institute-Submissions/project-5/README.md

     - While changing the tags user now see the number of results before searching
     - If no recipes found the search button is disabled and user is asked to remove some of the filters
     - Removed "Search by" as this was getting too confusing for user.
 Instead the search input searches for any matching results
-    - Added min and max length to imput search.
+    - Added min and max length to input search.
 JS also checking for input length and enabling / disabling search input btn
     - JS now also checking how many recipes are found on input change
     - Create separate view for mobile devices search